Framesjanco2/Final-Project/NetworkAnalysis.md

 # Network Forensic Analysis Report

-_TODO_ Complete this report as you complete the Network Activity on Day 3 of class.

 ## Time Thieves

-You must inspect your traffic capture to answer the following questions:
+At least two users on the network have been wasting time on YouTube.
+Usually, IT wouldn't pay much mind to this behavior, but it seems these people have created their own web server on the corporate network.
+So far, Security knows the following about these time thieves:

+- They have set up an Active Directory network.
+- They are constantly watching videos on YouTube.
+- Their IP addresses are somewhere in the range 10.6.12.0/24.

 1. What is the domain name of the users' custom site?

+The Domain name of the users custome site is **Frank-n-Ted-DC.frank-n-ted.com**

 2. What is the IP address of the Domain Controller (DC) of the AD network?

+The IP address for Frank-n-Ted-DC.frank-n-ted.com is **10.6.12.12**

 3. What is the name of the malware downloaded to the 10.6.12.203 machine?
-   - Once you have found the file, export it to your Kali machine's desktop.
+Once you have found the file, export it to your Kali machine's desktop.

+The malware is titled **june11.dll**

 4. Upload the file to [VirusTotal.com](https://www.virustotal.com/gui/).
-5. What kind of malware is this classified as?
+What kind of malware is this classified as?

+This file is classified as a trojan

 ---